ekoontz/menard/README.md

 name is already taken by a well-known [Javascript tool](https://babeljs.io/).
-I later rewrote and simplified the same ideas in my 'babel' project into a new github repository, calling it 'babylon', before discovering that this name was also already well-known Javascript [software project](https://www.babylonjs.com/).
+I later rewrote and simplified the same ideas in my 'babel' project into a new github repository, calling it 'babylon', before discovering that this name was also already a well-known Javascript [software project](https://www.babylonjs.com/).
 Now I have arrived at the current name, by renaming the 'babylon' repository to 'menard'.

 I've found that there is another project called